 Diagnosing a herniated disc typically involves a thorough physical examination, imaging studies, and personal and medical history assessment.
 Other tests and measures may be done to rule out other conditions.

-Herniated disc treatment in Omaha often includes physical therapy, chiropractic care, oral pain medication, topical pain medication (e.g., analgesic patches or gels), and acupuncture.
+Herniated disc treatment in West Omaha often includes physical therapy, chiropractic care, oral pain medication, topical pain medication (e.g., analgesic patches or gels), and acupuncture.
 In severe cases, a person may require anti-inflammatory injections or surgery.
 However, it's generally agreed that conservative options should be explored and exhausted first before going with more invasive measures.

 Additionally, people with herniated discs should use pain medication with care.
 Pain medications don't address the underlying cause of the dysfunction, and instead only manage the symptoms—and sometimes not well!
 This is why chiropractic care can be so beneficial for herniated discs.
 It addresses the underlying cause of a person's symptoms while simultaneously alleviating the symptoms themselves.